ripe-tech/ripe-vendors-example/README.md

-# ripe-vendors-example
+# RIPE Vendors Example

-Simple example repository to be used as skeleton
+Simple example repository to be used as skeleton.